COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 The problem always seems to surround how to handle any non-business use correctly.
 Here, many EU outsiders using full importation are often surprised and worried by the fact that the demand for correct usage of their fully EU-imported corporate aircraft is not only based on flights performed within the EU but includes all flights worldwide.
 Even non-business flights flown outside the EU will be considered non-compliant if tested by an EU VAT audit if the compensation methods for non-business use are not correctly applied according to EU regulations.

-Can you be less than 100% EU-compliant?
+Can you be less than 100% EU compliant?

-The answer is no. Any non-compliance with the EU regulations will most likely activate a direct payment of the VAT (ranging from 17-27%) and customs duty (2.7%) for the owner or operator.
+The answer is no. Any non-compliance with the EU regulations will most likely activate a direct payment of the VAT (17-27%) and customs duty (2.7%) for the owner or operator.
 The amount is based on the current value of the aircraft, taking into consideration the extent of ‘wrong use’.
 A 60% wrong usage will typically mean that 60% of the calculated import VAT must be paid back.

 The different scenarios